mrchantey/beet/README.md

   </h3>
 </div>

-Beet is Behavior Expressed as Entity Trees, using [Observers][bevy-observers] for control flow and messaging.
-The entity-based approach is very flexible, and allows for multiple behavior paradigms to be used together as needed.
+Beet is behavior expressed as entity trees, using [Observers][bevy-observers] for control flow.
+The entity-based approach is very flexible and allows for multiple behavior paradigms to be used together as needed.

 Currently implemented paradigms:
 - [Behavior Trees](./examples/hello_world.rs)